turbot/flowpipe-mod-teams/README.md

 ### Credentials

-This mod uses the credentials configured in `flowpipe.pvars` or passed through `--pipeline-args token`.
+This mod uses the credentials configured in `flowpipe.pvars` or passed through `--pipeline-args access_token`.

 ### Configuration